 For the purposes of this strategy, a trendline is drawn once there are three bottoms that can be connected with the trendline.
 The trendline is then extended off to the right.
 The trendline only needs to intersect near all three lows.
 It doesn’t need to perfectly connect all three exact low points (more on this later).

-An upper trendline can drawn once there are three swing highs.
-A line is drawn along the top of the those swing highs and extended out to the right.
+An upper trendline is drawn once there are three swing highs.
+A line is drawn along the top of the swing highs and extended out to the right.

 When I draw a trendline for this strategy, it is a line of best fit.
-That means I don’t draw the line right along the highs or right along the lows.
+That means I don’t draw the line right along the highs or lows.
 Instead, I make sure the trendline touches near all the significant reversal points.

 The chart above shows a best-fit channel.
 The best fit channel highlights the general movement of the stock.
-It is not meant to tell us exactly when to trade.
-It is just meant to give us an idea of how the stock is moving.
+It’s not meant to tell us exactly when to trade.
+It’s meant to give us an idea of how the stock is moving.

 If we don’t use a best-fit channel our chart can start to look pretty ugly as we continually have to redraw lines in order to match recent lows/highs with prior ones.

-Or, if we just try to connect one swing low/high with a later swing high, may end up disregarding some of the price swings, which means our channel may not be very accurate or helpful (for this strategy) going forward.
-There are multiple thumbs-down on the chart below compared to the best-fit chart where there are none.
+Or, if we just try to connect one swing low with a later swing low , may end up disregarding some of the price swings in between, which means our channel may not be very accurate or helpful (for this strategy) going forward.
+There are multiple “thumbs-down” on the chart below compared to the best-fit chart where there are none.

-Now that you know how to draw and spot a trend channel, you are in a position to start learning how to buy near the bottom of the channel, and where to sell near the top of the channel.
+Now that you know how to draw and spot a trend channel, you’re in a position to start learning how to buy near the bottom of the channel, and where to sell near the top of the channel.

-For an idea on how this strategy performed, I publically published trade signals for 31 weeks several years back.
+For an idea of how this strategy performed, I publically published trade signals for 31 weeks several years back.
 It returned 49% over that time frame.
-Not all the trades could have been taken (because some weeks there are too many so capital would have already been fully deployed), so the actual result would be a bit lower, but it shows the power of this simple strategy.
+Not all the trades could have been taken (because some weeks there were too many trades so capital would have already been fully deployed), so the actual result would be a bit lower, but it shows the power of this simple strategy.

-This video shows more on how I draw trendlines using a rule-based approach.
+This video shows more about how I draw trendlines using a rule-based approach.

-How and Where to Enter a Swing Trading Stock
+How and Where to Enter a Trend Channel Trade

-We need some sort of signal near the bottom of the trend channel that tells us “Now is the time to buy.”
+We need a signal near the bottom of the trend channel that tells us “Now is the time to buy.”
 This is called a trade trigger.

 The consolidation should occur near the bottom, or even slightly below, the trendline of best fit.